bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js199">199.
 FizzBuzzGame</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The program prints numbers from 1 to 100, but for multiples of 3, it prints "Fizz," for multiples of 5, it prints "Buzz," and for multiples of both 3 and 5, it prints "FizzBuzz":
+<p>The program prints numbers from 1 to 100, but for multiples of 3, it prints "Fizz,"
+for multiples of 5, it prints "Buzz," and for multiples of both 3 and 5, it prints "FizzBuzz":</p>
 <pre>
 function fizzBuzzGame() {
 console.logf'Welcome to the FizzBuzz Game!");